spawnfest/mindfull-us/README.md

 **OR**

-* Visit [MindfullNest on Heroku](https://fathomless-ridge-43338.herokuapp.com/) to see deployed app (there may be problem with video connection, more info below)
+* Visit [MindfulNest on Heroku](https://fathomless-ridge-43338.herokuapp.com/) to see deployed app (there may be problem with video connection, more info below)

 ### What's next/what we didn't have time to do?